The Bangor Animal Navigation Group is a group of likeminded scientists at Bangor University led by Prof. Richard Holland

-We investigate animal navigation in a wide variety of different animal species ranging from the humble homing pigeon to bats and european robins.
+We investigate animal navigation in a wide variety of different animal species ranging from the humble homing pigeon to bats and migratory songbirds such as European robins.
 We have formed large individual networks

 with scientists at leading universities around the world to investigate the phenomenon in even more species and broader ecological contexts, including migration, movement ecology and

 School of Natural Sciences, Bangor University, Deiniol Road, Bangor, Gwynedd, LL57 2UW, UK